jordanlevy001/MechaCar_Statistical_Analysis/README.md

 From the above t-test, we can conclude that the PSI from Lot 3 is statistically different from the population mean of 1500 pounds per square inch.
 Since, the p-value is 0.04168, we reject the null hypothesis.
 This means the true mean is not equal to 1500 pounds per square inch.

 ## Study Design: MechaCar vs Competition
-Designing a statistical study to compare the price of the MechaCar vehicles against the price of vehicles from other manufacturers.
+Designing a statistical study to compare the pricing of the MechaCar vehicles against the pricing of comparable size vehicles from other manufacturers.

-A. Metric to Test
+A. Metrics of the Test
-    The metric of interest in this study is car price, referred to below as "price".
+    - All cars in this study will be categorized into 1 of 3 groups based on size: economy(small), sedan(medium), suv(large)
+    - After grouping the MechaCars by size category, determine the mean selling price within that category.
+This will result in 3 respective sample means (MechaCar economy sample mean, MechaCar sedan sample mean, MechaCar suv sample mean).
+    - After grouping the competitor vehicles by size category, determine the mean selling price within each size category.
+This will be the population mean.
+This will result in 3 respective population means (economy population mean, sedan population mean, suv population mean).

 B. Hypotheses
-    1. Null Hypothesis (Ho): There is no relationship between the dependent variable (price) and the independent variables (MPG, safety rating, horsepower, number of cylinders).
+    1. Null Hypothesis (Ho): There is no difference between the mean of the sample distribution and the mean of the population distribution.
-    2. Alternative Hypothesis (Ha): There is a relationship between one or more of the independent variables and the dependent variable (price).
+    2. Alternative Hypothesis (Ha): There is a difference between the mean of the sample distribution and the mean of the population distribution.

 C. The Type of Statistical Test
-The type of test required for this analysis is a multiple linear regression.
-This test will inform us if the independent variables (discussed below in part D) effect the dependent variable (price of the car).
-In other words, how much variance in the dependent variable is accounted for in a linear combination of the independent variables.
+The type of test required for this analysis is a one-sample t-test.
+This test will be performed 3 times - one time for each size category respectively.
+This one-sample t-test will inform us if there is a difference between the mean of the sample distribution and the mean of the population distribution.

 D. Data Required to Run the Test
-    1. The 8 major car manufacturing companies and their top 10 most popular car models
+    1. The 10 major car manufacturing companies and their vehicles divided into 1 of the 3 size categories: economy(small), sedan(medium), suv(large).
+Then we need to calculate the mean price within each of those size categories respectively.
-    2. For each car model:
-        a.
-Price
-        b.
-MPG
-        c.
-Safety Rating
-        d.
-Horsepower
-        e.
-Number of Cylinders
+    2. The MechaCar vehicles divided into 1 of the 3 size categories: economy(small), sedan(medium), suv(large).
+Then we need to calculate the mean price within each of those size categories respectively.
     3. Confirm the distribution of the data is normal